zifeishan/capital-crunch/proposal/src/proposal.md

 would be hard to do learning and inference on the graph.
 We propose to use DeepDive \cite{zhang2014feature}, a highly scalable inference engine to tackle the problem.

+**Future extensions.**
+If time permits, we might extend our model to predict company acquisition in this dataset.
+We also propose to do analysis on important factors in investment and acquisition behaviors.

 <!-- The need to integrate the various parties and their relationships into
 one problem.
 For example we have start-ups, venture capital companies,